-Heading off communication problems as soon as they arise is a valuable skill for your marriage and your future together.
-It’s all too easy for communication problems to fester and turn into resentments and long-nursed hurts.
+It’s all too easy for marital communication problems to fester and turn into resentments, and long-nursed hurts.

-If you’re struggling with communication in your marriage, try out one or more of these five unexpected ways to solve marital communication problems.
+If you are struggling with a lack of communication in a relationship or a lack of communication in marriage, try out one or more of these five unexpected communication exercises for couples to solve marital communication problems.

 1. Use a talking stick

-This sounds a little out of line and may conjure up images of dancing round a campfire with feathers in your hair while wearing a boho skirt, but bear with us for a moment.
+This sounds a little out of line and may conjure up images of dancing around a campfire with feathers in your hair while wearing a boho skirt but bear with us for a moment.

 It’s important not to get carried away and turn the talking stick into the ranting stick.
 Say your piece, then gracefully hand it over and let your partner have a turn.